 Naltrexone – A synthetic medication similar to morphine, that blocks opiate receptors in the nervous system and is used mainly to treat those addicted to heroin.

-Narcotics Anonymous (NA) – A group of two or more people in recovery from narcotic use who meet regularly at a specific time and place for the purpose of recovery from addiction.
+Narcotics Anonymous (NA) – A group of two or more people in recovery from narcotic use who meet regularly at a specific time and place for recovery from addiction.
 They are also bound by the same principles of the 12-step program.

 Outpatient Care (OP) – Also known as ambulatory care, it is care or treatment that does not require an overnight stay in a medical facility.
 Care may be instead administered in a medical office, treatment center, or hospital.

-Pain Killers – A medication or treatment that’s purpose is to relieve pain.
+Pain Killers – A medication or treatment whose purpose is to relieve pain.
 Also can be highly addictive.
-Most popular brands include, Vicodin, OxyContin, Percocet, and more.
+Most popular brands include Vicodin, OxyContin, Percocet, and more.

-Parents of Addicted Loved Ones (PAL) – Is a support group of parents helping other parents whose children are experiencing substance use disorder.
+Parents of Addicted Loved Ones (PAL) – A support group of parents helping other parents whose children are experiencing substance use disorder.

-Partial Hospitalization Program (PHP) – Is a structured program of outpatient psychiatric services as an alternative to inpatient psychiatric care.
+Partial Hospitalization Program (PHP) – A structured program of outpatient psychiatric services as an alternative to inpatient psychiatric care.
 It’s more intense than the care you get in a doctor’s office or therapist’s office.
 This treatment is provided during the day and does not require overnight stays.

 Private Health Information (PHI) – Any information covered under HIPAA that would identify an individual in conjunction with any medical condition or private health information.

-Recovery – A process of change through which individuals improve their health and wellness, live self directed lives and strive to reach full potential.
+Recovery – A process of change through which individuals improve their health and wellness, live self-directed lives, and strive to reach their full potential.

-Recovery-Oriented Systems of Care (ROSC) – These are really community-wide networks of care, bringing multiple treatment providers and resources together in a way that is person-centered, building on an individual’s, family’s, and community’s own resiliencies and strengths.
-The purpose of such systems of care is to improve health and wellness outcomes for those suffering from addiction or that are likely to.
+Recovery-Oriented Systems of Care (ROSC) – These are community-wide networks of care, bringing multiple treatment providers and resources together in a way that is person-centered, building on an individual’s, family’s, and community’s resiliencies and strengths.
+The purpose of such systems of care is to improve health and wellness outcomes for those managing a substance use disorder.

-Rehab – A course of treatment for a substance or alcohol dependence, typically at a residential facility, but can also be through an outpatient program as well.
+Rehab – A course of treatment for a substance or alcohol use disorder, typically at a residential facility, but can also be through an outpatient program as well.

-Relapse – Falling back into a former state, especially the return of symptoms following a recovery.
+Relapse/Return to Use – Falling back into a former state, especially the return of symptoms following a recovery.
 A person who uses a substance after spending time in recovery would be relapsing.
-Most often, relapse is defined as the use of any substance one is addicted to, whether or not that use is excessive.
+Most often, relapse is defined as the use of any substance one previously engaged with, whether or not that use is excessive.
 In other words, anything other than complete sobriety is considered a relapse under most definitions.
 However, there is some debate on this currently since this definition does not allow for progress made.
 Under the total abstinence definition, even a relapse that was significantly improved from the previous would be regarded in the same way, so there is debate as to the value of the definition.

 Sobriety – Is the quality or state of being sober.
 A state of mind when an individual is not affected by drugs, alcohol, or other substances.

-Trauma – Is a deeply distressing or disturbing experience.
+Trauma – A deeply distressing or disturbing experience.
 It is an emotional response to a terrible event in an individual’s life such as an accident, rape, natural disaster, or death of someone close.
 Shock and denial are typical. sign of a bar or the sound of parents fighting.
-Understanding one’s triggers and learning skills to cope with them is essential to long term recovery.
+Understanding one’s triggers and learning skills to cope with them is essential to long-term recovery.

-Trigger – Is any event or memory that may cause a person to crave a drug and, thereby, relapse.
+Trigger – Any event or memory that may cause a person to crave a drug and, thereby, relapse.
 This could be the sign of a bar or the sound of parents fighting.
-Understanding one’s triggers and learning skills to cope with them is essential to long term recovery.
+Understanding one’s triggers and learning skills to cope with them is essential to long-term recovery.

-Withdrawal – Is a group of symptoms that occur upon the abrupt discontinuation or decrease in take of medications or addictive substances.
+Withdrawal – A group of symptoms that occur upon the abrupt discontinuation or decreased intake of medications or addictive substances.

 Wrap-Around Care — Support services surrounding treatment or may also refer to other community providers that provide additional life services such as job skills training, further education, family assistance, etc.